geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ### 1. Create a Docker development environment and clone repository from Github
-<b>We have a docker based dev environment with all these tools installed.</b> See last section of this README (Appendix I: Development Environment).
+We have a docker based dev environment with all these tools installed.
+See last section of this README (Appendix I: Development Environment).
 See Prerequisites 4 for docker
 The instructions in this document are run from the POV that they are executed within the developement environment; i.e.:
 ```